kaleo-sato/aeries-importer/README.md

 * Always spend the 5-10 extra minutes to manually check if the grades are consistent after importing.
 You may catch honest grading errors in Google Classroom, e.g. the classic 95/10 error instead of 9.5/10.
 These errors are easier to spot on Aeries since extra credit scores are highlighted in green.
 * It is recommended to import frequently as opposed to procrastinating until many assignments need to be imported.
 This should reduce the number of assignments you need to manually audit in case a student's grade is different on Google Classroom and Aeries.
 * You can also login to the Training Sandbox on Aeries to import grades there as a test run.
 Simply choose that Database instead of the Milpitas USD one before logging into Aeries and obtaining the s-cookie.
+* Excused Assignments are not supported by the Google Classroom API, and will import as whatever score you had previously returned to the student.
+To truly import this assignment as an empty grade, return an empty score on Google Classroom before marking it as Excused.

 ## Disclaimer:
 I developed this with many frail assumptions about the data format in mind.
 The Aeries API is limited to IT department